dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

     program based on `Figure 1`.
 This will hopefully shake out any ambiguity in the paper.

-  - To check your work, just do `make` in `code/step`.

-    It should run the following and pass:
+  - You can then use `string-to-char-array` to produce a self-replicating quine as follows:

         # 1. generate byte array based on seed.c
-        ./string-to-char-array < seed.c > replicate.c
+        ./string-to-char-array < seed.c > quine.c
         # 2. concatenate seed.c to the emitted byte array
-        cat seed.c >> replicate.c
+        cat seed.c >> quine.c
         # 3. compile the result
-        gcc replicate.c -o replicate
+        gcc quine.c -o quine
         # 4. run it and put the output in kid.c
-        ./replicate > kid.c
+        ./quine > quine-output.c
-        # 5. make sure kid.c and replicate.c are identical.
+        # 5. make sure the quine and the output it produces
+        # are identical.
-        diff replicate.c kid.c
+        diff quine.c quine-output.c

-  - If this passes: Congratulations!
+    If this passes: Congratulations!
 This is the first step in replicating Thompson's hack.
 If not start running each one at a time and look at the output.